wallarm/product-documentation/docs/latest/api-discovery/api-discovery-bola.md

-# Automatic protection against BOLA attacks
+# Automatic Protection against BOLA Attacks

 Behavioral attacks such as [Broken Object Level Authorization (BOLA)](../attacks-vulns-list.md#broken-object-level-authorization-bola) exploit the vulnerability of the same name.
 This vulnerability allows an attacker to access an object by its identifier via an API request and either read or modify its data bypassing an authorization mechanism.